matsola/biofertilizer-report/casestudy.md

 There are many possible explanations for the results:

 1) The biofertilizer does not have any effect on crops,
-2) The tomato producers' management system, soil, and so on, provide that crop with everything it already needs, hence effectively making the biofertilizer redundant,
+2) The tomato producers' management system, soil, and so on, provide the crop with everything it already needs, hence effectively making the biofertilizer redundant,
 3) External factors, like deficiencies in water or nutrients, temperature, and sunlight, to name a few, affect the plants more than the biofertilizer

+These 3 options are discussed in the following sections.

 ### 1: The biofertilizer does not have any effect on crops